Why it pays to start planning earlier rather than later.

 However, although the total premium paid would balance out by age 65 for each scenario ($4,000 for 25 years, and $5,000 for 20 years—both total $100,000), choosing to wait would have a negative effect in several key areas.1, 2

-Since, a whole life policy offers the benefit of tax-deferred accumulation of cash value, the sooner Trish starts, the faster her cash value can potentially grow over the long term.
+Since a whole life policy offers the benefit of tax-deferred accumulation of cash value, the sooner Trish starts, the faster her cash value can potentially grow over the long term.
 With each premium payment, cash value builds.
-Over time the cash value can grow and she could access, in the form of a loan, to help with a major purchase such as a home or a car, or to meet any financial need that might arise.3
+Over time, the cash value can grow and she could access it, in the form of a loan, to help with a major purchase such as a home or a car, or to meet any financial need that might arise.3

 Finally, waiting five years can also jeopardize Trish's insurability.
 Although she's insurable now, an unexpected change in health could very easily change that status.